-“Breast Cancer Haven is the charity that supports women through their breast cancer treatment.
+According to their website, “Breast Cancer Haven is the charity that supports women through their breast cancer treatment.
 [They] provide the tailored package of emotional, physical and practical support … via a network of six welcoming centres around the UK and through an expanding network of other services.
 [They] offer advice on practical things like money and work, help combatting stress, exhaustion and nausea, advice on healthy eating and exercise.
 And above all, there will always be someone to talk to about your deepest fears.
 All services are free of charge.”

 To donate to Breast Cancer Haven, follow this link to the donation page on their website.